RainingSea/cese/project/website/MovieRecommendationSystem/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be developed using Python with the Flask framework for backend logic and HTML for frontend design.
-Local text file storage will be utilized for data management, ensuring a lightweight and efficient application without the need for a SQL database.",
+"Implementation approach": "The web application will be developed using Flask, a lightweight Python web framework, to handle backend logic.
+HTML will be used for frontend presentation.
+User preferences will be utilized for movie recommendations by analyzing user input and matching it with a predefined list of movies stored in text files.",

-"UI design": "The user interface will consist of several key components: a login form for user authentication, a registration form for new users, a movie search bar for searching movies, and a detailed movie display section.
-The main page will feature movie recommendations based on user preferences, and users can manage their favorites list through action buttons.
-Each component will interact seamlessly to provide a cohesive user experience.",
+"UI design": "The key UI components will include: a login form for user authentication, a registration form for new users, a movie search interface to allow users to find movies, a movie detail view to display information about selected movies, and a favorites management section to add, view, and remove movies from the favorites list.
+These components will be integrated into a cohesive user interface, ensuring smooth navigation and interaction.",

-"Data Storage": "Data will be stored in local text files, with different types of data organized into separate files.
-The following files will be used: 'users.txt' for user account information, 'movies.txt' for movie details, and 'favorites.txt' for user-specific favorite movies.
-This structure will facilitate easy data retrieval and management without using a SQL database.",
+"Data Storage": "Data will be stored in local text files, with separate files for different types of data: 'users.txt' for user account information, 'movies.txt' for movie details, and 'favorites.txt' for user favorites.
+This structure allows for straightforward data retrieval and management through simple file manipulations in Python, ensuring the application remains lightweight and efficient without the need for a SQL database.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/recommendations.html", "templates/movie_detail.html", "users.txt", "movies.txt", "favorites.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/search.html", "templates/movie_detail.html", "templates/favorites.html", "users.txt", "movies.txt", "favorites.txt"],

 "Data structures and interfaces": " classDiagram